wistia/seamless-aac-split-and-stitch-demo/README.md

     ls out

+If you know you're operating on an input file that's 44.1KHz, you can also split up the file without transcoding.
+Try a command like this to test it out:

+    NO_TRANSCODE=1 ruby run.rb 1.0 <your-file-with-an-aac-input-stream>

 On a Mac, you may want to examine out/stitched.mp4 with a visualization program.
 The author uses [Audacity](https://www.audacityteam.org/) for that.

     open -a Audacity out/stitched.mp4

+NOTE: This repo hardcodes the sample rate as 44.1KHz to simplify the demo code.
+But this method should work with any sample rate.